fdavidcl/stackedit-docs/mastodon_do.md

 **Disclaimer**:  This is my first time deploying Mastodon so trust your own common sense over these steps.

 1. Set up a single 5$ droplet in your DO account (if you are not yet an user you can use this link to get 10$ credit: <https://m.do.co/c/ca70d8a84d85>).
 Throw your public SSH key in there and use its IP address to login: `ssh root@[ip-address]`.
-You can also set up your domain so that it points to DO's nameservers and redirect to your droplet.
+You can also set up your domain so that it points to DO's nameservers and redirects to your droplet.
 2. `apt install docker.io nginx letsencrypt`
 3. You'll need a new version of docker-compose so run this ([source](https://gist.github.com/wdullaer/f1af16bd7e970389bad3)):